Pips Answer for Friday, December 26, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-26
+NYT Pips easy answer for 2025-12-26

-Answer for 2025-12-26
+Complete answer for 2025-12-26 (Easy)

 I started the day with the Easy puzzle, which was built by Ian Livengood.
 Right away, I looked for the empty spots at (0,2) and (2,0).
 These are like freebies because they tell you exactly where the dominoes cannot go.
 I saw that the sum for (0,3) and (1,3) had to be 11.